FadhilPM/tp/docs/UserGuide.md

 * Name can only contain alphanumeric characters, spaces, a max of 40 characters and should not be blank.
 * Phone numbers should be exactly 8 digits long, beginning with either 6, 8 or 9
+* Email address must be in a valid format (i.e. username@domain.com), without spaces
 * Tag names can only contain alphanumeric with underscore and hyphens, between 1 and 20 characters long.

 Examples: